Menu

 Inflammation of the scalp has been scientifically shown to interrupt and impair healthy hair growth.
 Overgrowth of fungus or yeast at the scalp (that feed on the natural oils or sebum your scalp secretes naturally) can turn into redness and irritation.

 And of course, there’s alopecia areata, a condition where the body’s immune system mistakenly attacks it’s own hair follicles.
 When this occurs, other cells or tissues important to hair growth and maintenance become causalities.
 This results in hair loss of various kinds including cicatricial alopecia and telogen effluvium (which occurs when hair’s growth cycle is disrupted).
 It’s a complete interruption of the hair fibre production.
+In women, female pattern hair loss is often associated with polycystic ovary syndrome, a hormonal disorder that can increase the risk of hair thinning.

 Smoking and Exhaustion